ichbinjakes/mlflow/charts/mlflow-quickstart/README.md

 # mlflow Quickstart Helm Chart

-MLflow is an open source platform for managing the end-to-end machine learning lifecycle
+MLflow is an open source platform for managing the end-to-end machine learning lifecycle.

 ## Introduction

-This chart quickly deploys mlflow with minio for artifact storage and postgresql for database persistance using the helm package manager.
-If you want to use another database or artifact storage provider use the mlflow chart.
+This chart quickly deploys a mlflow tracking server instance along with MinIO (artifact storage) and PostgreSQL (database persistance) using sub charts.
+If you would like to use another database or artifact storage provider use the mlflow chart.

-This chart has three dependencies, the mlflow chart from this repository, the minio chart from the minio repository and the postgres chart from bitnami.
+This chart has three dependencies:

+- The mlflow chart (this repository)
+- A MinIO chart (MinIO repository)
+- A PostgreSQL chart (bitnami).

 ## Prerequisites